List of military accidents in Taiwan: 1969

 In March 1969 a US Air Force Lockheed C-130 Hercules crashed on Taiwan killing nine and leaving three injured.

 On May 16 a Black Cat Squadron Lockheed U-2 crashed due to a technical failure on mission killing Major Chang Hsieh.

 1970

 In October 1970 a US Air Force C-130 Hercules of the 314th Tactical Airlift Wing with 43 people aboard crashed soon after taking off from Taipei International Airport.

 On November 24 a Lockheed U-2R crashed at Taoyuan Air Base during a training mission.

 1973

+On 14 August 1973, an American F-4D 66-7606 from the 523d Tactical Fighter Squadron, 405th Fighter Wing ditched into the Taiwan Straits on a ferry flight.

 On 16 September 1973, an American F-4C from the 44th Tactical Fighter Squadron crashed in Taiwan.
 The crew ejected without injury.

+1974

+On 18 January 1974, an F-4D 64-0936 from the 90th Tactical Fighter Squadron, 405th Fighter Wing written off at Ching Chuan Kang AB, Taiwan.

 1997

 A Taiwanese C-130 crashed at Taipei Songshan Airport in 1997.

 2007

 In April, eight people aboard a Bell UH-1H military helicopter were killed in a crash.
 In May a F-5F fighter crashed into base housing occupied by Singaporean personnel, killing the pilots.
 Nine Singaporeans on the ground were injured and two were killed.